cooper/wikifier/doc/configuration.md

 configuration.
 This file certainly should not be within the wiki root because that would probably allow anyone to download it from the web server.
-If you are using a wiki server, the path of the private configuration is defined by `server.wiki.[name].private`.
+If you are using a wiki server, the path of the private configuration is defined by [`server.wiki.[name].private`](#serverwikinameprivate).
 If you are using Wikifier::Wiki directly, the path to the private configuration may be provided to the constructor:
 ```perl
 my $wiki = Wikifier::Wiki->new(
     config_file  => '/home/www/mywiki/wiki.conf',